This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 - Tengu: This section will focus on malicious Tengu.
 Just like their better behaved brethren, malicious Tengu are humanoids with wings and the males have long noses.
 These creatures are known to attack travelers in the forests and mountains and have occasionally attacked towns and cities.
 Tengu are typically skilled in various forms of combat and have control of the wind.
 Tengu tend to be very prideful and sometimes challenge or accept the challenge of duel, often offering their nose as the prize.
 This is because of the nose of a male Tengu is useful in medicine.

 -Fashion: Long, flowing, robe-like clothes are quite common in Asia.
-In the case of Nishitami various types of kimono and yukata are worn.
+In the case of Saikoku various types of kimono and yukata are worn.

-Men: As all Nishitami boys are drafted into the Kokugun (Armed forces) at age five, they are usually in some sort of military dress.
-There are two main types; the simple white gi worn during schooling and training and the formal kimono worn during special events.
+Men: As all Saikoku boys are drafted into the Armed forces at age five, they are usually in some sort of military dress.
+There are two main types; the simple white gi worn during schooling and training sessions.

-Women in Nishitami usually have long hair with fringes, which they wear in a variety of styles.
+Women in Saikoku usually have long hair with fringes, which they wear in a variety of styles.
 Popular among young girls is the 'hime-cut' which come in many variations

--General Society: Since it's establishment, the kingdom of Nishitami has had a high emphasis on military strength and readiness and has maintained an active draft.
-Hence every male of Nishitami decent is an active member of the military from fresh recruit to seasoned veteran.
+-General Society: Since it's establishment, the kingdom of Saikoku has had a high emphasis on military strength and readiness and has maintained an active draft.
+Hence every male of Saikoku decent is an active member of the military from fresh recruit to seasoned veteran.
 Since the role of soldier traditionally fell upon the males, female citizens were often left to manage the home front.
-Due to this, the other aspects of mordern Nishitamin society, such as industry, business and so on is dominated by women.
+Due to this, the other aspects of mordern Saikoku society, such as industry, business and so on is dominated by women.

 Cadets in the military schools are rarely given days off except for important holidays such as Tōji (Winter Solstice), but days of holidays, the schedule is reserved for military training before the cadets are let out early.
 Grades go from kindergarten at age five to senior at age sixteen.
 By this time, the cadet will be given a final test that will determine whether or not they are officially inducted into the army.